HELLOHITHISISANAME/idk-idk-idk/README.md

-# ZNGB
+# NGGBypasser
-Zul's NGG Bypass - A horrible attempt to bypass the NGG filter.
+AZul's NGG Bypass - A horrible attempt to bypass the NOW.gg Proxy/VPN Detection.